Henry Bennett Centre patients subjected to overcrowding, degrading treatment - Chief Ombudsman

 Boshier was also concerned at the regular use of a practice described by staff as "sleepovers".

-This is where people were transferred from one ward to another to relieve pressure on staffing or space.
+This was where people were transferred from one ward to another to relieve pressure on staffing or space.

-Inspectors observed service users on sleepovers in wards for days at a time because acute wards were too full.
+Patients were observed on sleepovers in wards for days at a time because acute wards were too full.

-They saw communal areas, day rooms and offices being used as bedrooms.
+Communal areas, day rooms and offices were being used as bedrooms.

 "Installing curtains and partial walls in the shared bedrooms of Wards 34, 35, and 36, did not provide enough privacy, and service users also reported not feeling safe," Boshier said.